 Crockpot Chocolate Stout Pulled Pork

-I know, I can be a little over the top sometimes but you are just going to have to trust me on the chocolate stout.
+I know, I can be a little over the top sometimes but you are just going to have to trust me.

 - 2 teaspoons cumin

 - 1 teaspoon chili powder

 - In a small bowl, whisk together the cumin, paprika, chili powder, garlic powder, salt and cayenne.

 - Season the pork butt all over with this mixture and then place in a crockpot.
 Pour in the stout, worcestershire and lime juice.